 Determination of the efficacy of anti-infective compounds

-Smaltis assists you in the evaluation of antimicrobial properties of your compounds under development, whose mechanism of action and structure have been established.
+Smaltis supports the assessment of antimicrobial properties of compounds in development, whose mechanism of action and structure have been established.
 Standard or custom-developed tests are offered to determine the spectrum of action of antibiotic candidates, antimicrobial peptides, phages, and any antibacterial compound.

-In addition, Smaltis can assist you in determining the sensitivity of bacterial strains (such as probiotics) to antibiotics.
+In addition, Smaltis supports the determination of the sensitivity of bacterial strains (such as probiotics) to antibiotics.

 Antimicrobial efficacy and susceptibility to antimicrobials